annezj/annezj.github.io/_posts/2017-07-04-Simple-ggplot-animation-tutorial.md

 The finished animation looks like [this](https://annezj.github.io/assets/animations/anim-embed.html){:target="_blank"}.

-Not the prettiest media player, but good enough for a quick demo that can be run locally or shared without needing to use a public server.
+It's not the prettiest animation wrapper, but good enough for a quick demo that can easily be run locally or shared on the web.
+Is this the best way to visualise the data?
+Probably not.
+It would be much more interesting to aggregate the points by post code or on a raster grid and create a risk map, and of course it would be nice to make the map interactive.
+I'll return to discuss these in a future post.